Fat-soluble vs water-soluble supplements: when to take with food

 The minerals are a separate category

-Supplements that need food regardless of solubility
+Supplements that need food for reasons other than absorption

 Common timing mistakes worth fixing